Tuesday, April 9, 2024

 The magical ledge splitting has yet to happen.
 He's grumpy.

 I've spent hours stressing about plants arriving before I have a place to put them.
 This is definitely going to happen.
 The site work/utilities are now slated to be done by the end of August.
 I have 800 plants arriving sometime around June 5.
 I'll figure something out.
 The Sea Street gardens are important.
 They will be the most public portion of the project.
 We hope that if we create an awe-inspiring geologic/horticultural oasis, we will dismantle the wrath of the neighbors.
 Also, the woman directly across from this huge bed is my age.
 Her husband died suddenly in his car in the Market Basket parking lot last year before the ambulance could come and help him.
 He died thinking that our project was going to exacerbate the flooding in their home.
 We hope that the gardens and French drains below them will improve the swampy basement situation.
-In addition, I hope that the pepperbush, roses, (and maybe little kim lilacs and lavender) will make the street smell good from spring through September, which won't help the fact that she no longer has her husband, and her boys don't have their dad, but good smells improve things no matter how shitty they are.
+In addition, I hope that the pepperbush, roses, little kim lilacs and lavender will make the street smell good from spring through September, which won't help the fact that she no longer has her husband, and her boys don't have their dad, but good smells improve things no matter how shitty they are.

 I put the Amsonia that arrived 3 months too early down there because I had no choice, but I think it might add something aesthetically to the beds, so I'm happy about it. (if it survives)